FN C1A1 Sniper Rifle

 • FN C1, FN C1A1 & FN C1A1D

 • R. Blake Stevens says that 72,775 C1/C1A1 were contracted to be purchased by DND. (ref. p.
-83 NORTH AMERICAN FALs) Another figure is presented by Clive Law who stated that ordered 72,470 (ref: Without Warning p.
+83 NORTH AMERICAN FALs).
+Another figure is presented by Clive Law who stated that Canada ordered 72,470 (ref: Without Warning p.
 71).
-The FN C1 rifles were converted to FN C1A1 configuration which basically involved a new firing pin and a plastic carrying handle.
+The FN C1 rifles were later converted to FN C1A1 configuration which basically involved a new firing pin and a plastic carrying handle.
 The FN C1 and FN C1A1 were semi-automatic rifles and were carried by generations of Canadian soldiers, including myself.
 The official model designations in the EME manuals included brackets around the (C1) or (C2) e.g. FN (C1) A1, however the markings on the firearms did not use the brackets and in the Canadian military, we did not use the brackets either.
 We just used “FN”, “FN C1A1” or “C1A1” so that is the format that I am using on this page.
 Canada was reportedly the first country in NATO (North Atlantic Treaty Organization) to adopt the FN-FAL type rifle.

 • Royal Canadian Navy (RCN) – Of these C1/C1A1 rifles above, 8,242 were manufactured as C1A1D with a selector lever, for the Royal Canadian Navy and are out of the large DND contract above. (ref. p.83 “North American FALs NATO’s Search for a Standard Rifle” by R. Blake Stevens) Presumably the RCN wanted the full-automatic capability for shore parties and boarding parties where they would only be in battle for short periods of time and thus overheating of the barrel was not a big concern.
 Reportedly the Royal Canadian Navy felt that the FN C2 was too heavy for their purposes.
 I did my basic training on board HMCS Gatineau in the Navy using the FN C1A1D (presumably this was the version) and Sten Mk.
 II in 1969.